maltacc/topkstream/README.md

 It's straightforward solve for top-k elements in a running data stream.
 I was interested in extracting the top-k elements in a data stream for any time window, specifically top-k elements by sum (assuming high cardinality).

-To approach this, I implemented 2 approaches:
+To approach this, I implemented 2 algorithms:
 ### 1. Space-Saving
 **Reference:** https://www.cse.ust.hk/~raywong/comp5331/References/EfficientComputationOfFrequentAndTop-kElementsInDataStreams.pdf